This is what NASA's Artemis 2024 moon lander might look like

 Low to the ground.
 Reusable.
 Affordable.
 Flexible.
 Crew-centric.
-These were some of the selling points laid out by space company Dynetics as it unveiled a full-scale model of the human landing system it's developing for NASA's Artemis moon missions.
+These were some of the selling points from space company Dynetics as it unveiled a full-scale model of the human landing system it's developing for NASA's Artemis moon missions.

 The lander features a cylindrical center structure that could be used as a moon habitat, or could even be built in the form of a rover that detaches from the main lander.